Burials, Cremation and Dis-interments

 The Ministry of Health has powers and responsibilities under the burial and cremation legislation.
-It authorises Community and Public Health staff to carry out legislative and contractual functions in Canterbury, including reporting on a range of burial, cremation and disinterment situations.
+It authorises Community and Public Health staff to carry out legislative and contractual functions in their geographical area, including reporting on a range of burial, cremation and disinterment situations.

 Community and Public Health has a number of responsibilities under burial and cremation legislation, including: